hexandcube/hexandcube.eu.org/content/files/hexandcubes-client-tweaks.md

 If you're using the [PolyMC Launcher](https://polymc.org/) it is recommended to use the built-in CurseForge integration, instead of installing the modpack using the downloaded .zip file.

+By downloading this modpack from Hexandcube Files, you're downloading the Curseforge format of the pack.
+If you want to download the Modrinth format of the pack, please visit the [Modrinth page](https://modrinth.com/modpack/hexandcube-client-tweaks).